Basaltic/vines/README.md

 # Vines 蔓记

-a free card-based note-taking tool for everyone.

-* you can use it just in your browser as a temparilly. open at xx
+a card-based creativity & knowledge management tool for you. you can use it just in your browser as a temparilly note-taking tool at https://vinesnote.vercel.app.